-Comparing the quarter ended March 31, 2025, to the quarter ended March 31, 2024, "net interest - securitized mortgages" ("NII") decreased by 2% to \$53.1 million from \$54.1 million.
-The portfolio of mortgages pledged under securitization grew 12% from \$40.8 billion at March 31, 2024 to \$45.5 billion at March 31, 2025.
-This reflected growth of 17% in the multi-unit residential program portfolio and 9% growth in single-family programs.
-Commercial segment earnings were up by \$2.5 million, growing 13% in line with the larger portfolio.
-Residential segment NII was lower by \$3.4 million year over year reflecting the changing interest rate environment.
-Similar to 2024, first quarter 2025 results were affected by the accounting related to the Company's interest rate management program for single-family mortgage commitments.
-The Company records gains and losses on such hedges in its current earnings while earning wider or narrower securitization margins on the related mortgages.
+Comparing the quarter ended June 30, 2025, to the quarter ended June 30, 2024, "net interest - securitized mortgages" ("NII") increased by 4% to \$56.0 million from \$53.7 million.
+The portfolio of mortgages pledged under securitization grew 11% from \$41.8 billion at June 30, 2024 to \$46.5 billion at June 30, 2025.
+This reflected growth of 19% in the multi-unit residential program portfolio and 7% growth in single-family programs.
+Commercial segment earnings here were up by \$3.4 million, growing 18% with the larger portfolio and the acceleration of value with some large prepayments.
+Residential segment NII was lower by \$1.1 million year over year reflecting the changing interest rate environment.
+Similar to 2024, second quarter 2025 results were affected by accounting related to the Company's interest rate management program for single-family mortgage commitments.
+The Company records gains and losses on such hedges in its current earnings while earning wider or narrower securitization margins over the term of the related mortgages.
+Generally speaking, when the Company records hedge gains, there are narrower securitization margins on the related mortgages.
 The reverse is true when there are losses.
 In each of the past three years, the Company recorded gains on these hedging instruments such that the mortgages securitized had comparatively narrower securitization spreads.
 Effectively, some of the spread otherwise earned on such transactions was recorded as an upfront gain on financial instruments as opposed to securitization NII over the mortgage term.
 While difficult to calculate precisely, management believes this phenomenon reduced comparative NII in the current quarter by about \$3 million.
-The lower rate environment also meant that on fixed rate mortgage prepayments, there will be more indemnities to pay to MBS bondholders.
-In the 2024 quarter bond yields were higher so there were lower indemnities to pay.
-This had an unfavorable impact of \$1.6 million comparing the two first quarters.
-There was also temporary compression of spreads in the Company's ABCP conduits.
-In general, when overnight rates move lower, the cost of the commercial paper passed through to the Company takes longer to reset to the lower rates as bank conduits sell longer dated paper.
-The Company estimates the unfavorable effect of this to be about \$0.3 million in the first quarter 2025.
+Favorably, the cost of funds related to the Company's ABCP conduits improved in the quarter.
+In general, longer dated ABCP notes, which were advanced when short-term interest rates were higher, matured and were replaced with new notes at rates reflecting the current environment.